top of page

 Design

 The IntLaw Moot is structured to reflect, as closely as possible, the realities of investment arbitration, both in its legal complexity and its procedural dynamics.
-The case is carefully constructed to engage with key issues in investment arbitration, incorporating elements of admissibility, jurisdiction and merits.
+The case is carefully constructed to engage with key issues in investment arbitration, incorporating elements of admissibility, jurisdiction, merits and reparations.

 Experience